ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Experiments

-\textbf{Robotic Manipulation Tasks.} We further integrate \texttt{ManipVQA} with a basic robotic control policy, as detailed in Section~\ref{sec:implementation_details}, and use the manipulation success rate as a metric to gauge its practicality in robotic manipulation tasks using PartNet-Mobility within the SAPIEN~\cite{xiang2020sapien}.
+We further integrate \texttt{ManipVQA} with a basic robotic control policy, as detailed in Section~\ref{sec:implementation_details}, and use the manipulation success rate as a metric to gauge its practicality in robotic manipulation tasks using the PartNet-Mobility Dataset within the SAPIEN~\cite{xiang2020sapien} simulator.
 Our experimental setup is modeled after ManipLLM~\cite{li2023manipllm}, utilizing identical metrics.
 However, we employ ground truth (GT) surface normals from the simulator for rotation estimation.
 We compare our method with Where2Act~\cite{mo2021where2act}, FlowBot3D~\cite{eisner2022flowbot3d}, and ManipLLM~\cite{li2023manipllm}.
 For additional details on the experimental settings, please refer to ManipLLM~\cite{li2023manipllm}.

-\subsection{Results}
+\subsection{\textbf{Results}}